kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 Truth.
 Beauty.
 Love.
 Nothingness.
 Sure, all of the cliches.

-And I must have been looking for an answer to my own cynicism as well.
-I was incredibly frustrated by the end of college.
-Despite having had some fantastic professors and friends, I felt all too complicit in a system that was preparing me for a lifetime of collecting gold stars.
-Something I had been good at; something that had allowed me entrance into the system in the first place.
+And I was looking for a resolution to my own problem as well.
+I felt incredibly disillusioned by the end of school.
+Despite having studied under fantastic professors, I had slowly come to the uncomfortable realization that I was spending four years jumping through arbitrary hoops, for what amounted to gold stars.
+Something I had been good at.
+Something that had gotten me into college in the first place.

-It's easy for me to point the finger.
-The opportunities for growth were there.
+It's easy to point the finger: at authority figures, at the system, at groupthink.
+The truth is that the opportunities for growth were there.
 I just never looked for them.
 The real problem was my own lack of intellectual and creative inquisitiveness.

 Life goes on.